 Implementations of this specification MUST return a <dss:ResultMajor> value and MAY return a <dss:ResultMinor> value.
 Implementations of this specification are released from the requirement to return any of the listed values of <dss:ResultMinor>, specified in the DSS standard, when returning the <dss:ResultMajor> value "urn:oasis:names:tc:dss:1.0:resultmajor:Success", since all the listed <dss:ResultMinor> values relates to signature validation and not signature creation.

-With the exception above, the response values defined in section 2.6 of the DSS standard, amended by status identifiers defined in section 4.1.5 of [Eid2-Identifiers], SHOULD be used.
+With the exception above, the response values defined in section 2.6 of the DSS standard, amended by status identifiers defined in section 3.1.5 of [Eid-Registry], SHOULD be used.

 Generated signature

-The generated signature result data SHALL be provided in <SignTaskData> element according to section 4.1.1 of .
+The generated signature result data SHALL be provided in <SignTaskData> element according to section 4.1.1 of DSS-Ext.

 One <SignTaskData> element shall be provided for each successfully generated signature as a result of the corresponding request.